We’re thrilled to announce the launch of our first sweepstakes and brand campaign JUST LET ME DO MY JOB.

 This doesn’t need to be crazy.
 There are remote companies out there with massive projects and fifty to-dos on their new hire’s list before they’re even allowed to begin working.
 That’s not necessary.
 What is necessary is creating some sort of workflow so they know how to get through onboarding information.

+We already covered a specific 30-60-90 Day Plan for onboarding that has screenshots and a schedule, so we’re going to skip over that and focus on the important pieces to build within that plan.
 Using this 30-60-90 day plan template is a great way to create structure without reinventing the wheel.

 3. Introduce the team